bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 Here is an example of a Pie of Pie chart with all the Feline species:

-![Pie of Pie chart](./pics_11_data_visualization/fig11.png) *<sub>Figure 11: Pie of Pie chart representing the relative weight of big cats in grams Data labels and percentages are connected to the pie slices.</sub>*
+![Pie of Pie chart](./pics_11_data_visualization/fig11.png) *<sub>Figure 11: Pie of Pie chart representing the relative weight of cats in %.
+Data labels and percentages are connected to the pie slices.</sub>*

 As you can see, the second Pie is created from the smallest Pie slices from the first Pie chart.
 This creates less clutter when the individual slices become to small.